PalisadoesFoundation/talawa-api/docs/docs/auto-docs/utilities/emailVerificationRateLimit/functions/resetLastCleanupAtForTests.md

 `number` = `0`

 The value to set lastCleanupAt to (default 0)
- This function is for testing purposes only.

 ## Returns

 `void`

+void
+ This function is for testing purposes only.